goldlabelapps/nx/public/nhtfs/markdown/bez/cat.md

 "Oh yeh, you mean Karen?"

 > That's her.
-Like a cat pissing in tbe corner
+Like a cat pissing in the corner